alsadiq99/noise-analysis-breakdown/README.md

 ### 4) Repeat Noise Analysis for QC Intensity Trajectory Data
 ****
-* Repeated after auto-correlation in Quality Control step
+* Repeated after performing Quality Control step
+* Make sure to use QC data during this round of noise analysis
 * Same process as Step 2
 * QC data is considered the "final data."
 Thus, this process is the main step in the noise analysis.